DETAILED ACTION

 a second retaining tube 17 made of the biodegradable material (18, Col. 4 lines 22-30 cross linkable polymers; Col. 12 lines 58-68 biodegrade; Col. 21 lines 4-9 segment 20 represents a material having a faster rate of dissolution, dissolution shows degradability), curled (pigtail), and connected to the second end portion of the main tube.

-Regarding claim 3, Zhong in view of Hixon and Hillas suggest the biodegradable double-J stent of claim 1.
-Zhong further discloses the main tube featuring a first degradation rate (Col. 21 lines 4-9 segment 20 represents a material having a slower rate of dissolution, dissolution shows degradability), and the second retaining tube featuring a second degradation rate (Col. 21 lines 4-9 segment 20 represents a material having a faster rate of dissolution, dissolution shows degradability), with the first and second degradation rates being different from each other (faster and slower).
+the main tube featuring a first degradation rate (Col. 21 lines 4-9 segment 20 represents a material having a slower rate of dissolution, dissolution shows degradability) that is slower (Claim 5) than a second degradation rate of the second retaining tube (Col. 21 lines 4-9 segment 20 represents a material having a faster rate of dissolution, dissolution shows degradability), with the first and second degradation rates being different from each other (faster and slower) for the purpose of allowing migration of the device from the ureter and into the bladder (Col. 11 lines 64-68).

-Regarding claims 7, 9, and 11, Zhong in view of Cartledge suggest the biodegradable double-J stent of claims 6, 8, and 10.
-Zhong does not expressly disclose the coating layer being 1 μm to 0.66 mm in thickness.
+Regarding claims 7, 9, and 11, Cartledge in view of Hixon and further in view of Francis and Zhong suggest the biodegradable double-J stent of claims 6, 8, and 10.
+Zhong does not expressly suggest the coating layer being 1 μm to 0.66 mm in thickness.

 However, Cartledge, in the same field of endeavor of coatings of biodegradable urinary stents, teaches a coating with a thickness of 50 to 200 μm ¶0133 and that thickness of the coating influences the rate of biodegradation ¶0094.